AriesLR/PakMaster/README.md

 - `.ucas` & `.utoc` support - Currently only `.pak` is supported.

+- Ability to choose pack version, currently PakMaster is using V11 possible options are: `V0, V1, V2, V3, V4, V5, V6, V7, V8A, V8B, V9, V10, V11`

 ## Getting Started

-To get started with **PakMaster**, download the [Latest Version](https://github.com/arieslr/Aetherium/releases/latest).
+To get started with **PakMaster**, download the [Latest Version](https://github.com/AriesLR/PakMaster/releases/latest).
 Once downloaded, extract the contents of `PakMaster-x86-windows-portable.zip`.
 This will create a `PakMaster` folder, which you can place anywhere on your computer.

 ### How To Use